 On Via dei Tribunali, one of the oldest streets in Naples' historic centre, Gino e Toto Sorbillo operates at the heart of a pizza tradition that predates most of Italy's fine-dining conversation.
-The address draws long queues on most days, placing it in a peer set defined by reputation rather than price.
+The address draws long queues on most days, placing it in a comparable set defined by reputation rather than price.
 For Neapolitan pizza in its most debated and celebrated form, this is the reference point the city keeps returning to.

 Via dei Tribunali and the Weight of a Street